Patty-Github/Clock-Reminder-App-Electron/README.md

-Honestly spaghetti code but does the job.
-Created 24th May.
+Code is a bit fucked but does the job.
+Started 24th May, 'finished' 6th June.

 The clock (index.html/renderer.js/styles.css) is always on top in the top right of your screen.
 The date & time can be clicked through so that you can still close tabs and such.
+You can change font size via tray.

 The reminders window (reminders.html/reminders.js/reminders.css) can be opened by clicking the white square below the time.
 The reminders window has a simple reminders app inside it that notifies you of your reminders 60 minutes, 30 minutes, 5 minutes, and at the time of your reminder to the left of the date of the clock and plays a sound effect (piano key (d)).